Quansight/Quansight-website/apps/labs/posts/polars-vs-sql-differences.md

 └───────┴───────┴────────┘
 ```

-Note, however, that Polars displays them in the original order, whereas DuckDB has rearranged the result's rows.
+Note, however, that Polars displays them in the original order, whereas DuckDB rearranges the result's rows.

 ## Column independence

 This is a powerful feature, but with great power comes great responsibility.
 Whereas in SQL rows are considered atomic, in Polars you can operate on each column independently.
 This allows you to write some very creative queries which wouldn't be expressible in SQL (e.g. `pl.col('a').sort_by('b').reverse().first()`).
 However, if you're not careful, this power can lead you astray.

 Here's an example.
-We start with some data about some roles in a musical theatre show, and after a dataframe operation, end up with rows in which we can combinations of "role" and "name" which never appeared in the original data.
+We start with some data about some roles in a musical theatre show, and after a dataframe operation, end up with rows in which we can see a combination of "voice" and "role" which never appeared in the original data.

 ```py
 >>> df